-The increase in mobile banking has led to some banks even closing branches in large cities and many have now streamlined their branches by automating some of their services – depositing cash, cheques and transferring funds are just some of the functions of many self-service machines.
+The increase in mobile banking has led to some banks even closing branches in large cities and many have now streamlined their branches by automating some of their services – depositing cash, checks and transferring funds are just some of the functions of many self-service machines.

 In the US on the other hand, it seems the younger generation has adopted mobile banking much quicker than their senior counterparts – and the gap is widening.
-67% of millennials now use mobile banking services according to a Federal Reserve study, with only 18% of customers over 60 using mobile banking apps.
+67% of millennials now use mobile banking services according to a Federal Reserve study, with only 18% of customers 60+ using mobile banking apps.

 Older customers surveyed cited that they continued to visit a bank branch due to worries over internet security and their current banking needs already being met.
 Younger customers however, still felt the need to speak to a bank teller and regularly use an ATM to withdraw cash.